cemcof/CEMCOF-CIISBcluster_docu/General/Usage.rst

 6.)
 There are several options to terminate the VNC session:

-a) Click the very left icon in the opened vncview and then click ``Exit`` in opened popup.
-Logout terminates the VNC session, PBS job is finnished.
-This is preffered way of termination.
+a) Click the very left icon in the opened vncview and then click ``Exit`` in the opened popup.
+Logout terminates the VNC session and PBS job is finnished.
+This is the preferred way of termination.

 b) Use one of the following commands: